oconnor0/BeaconRoad/Book/334-Wizard.md

         - Requires: A dagger (or other blade).
         - Cost: Act.
         - Target: Self.
         - Effect: Select an Action.
-Lose up to 1 + ACTION HP.
-The next time you Act or React, if you use a Power with that ACTION, reduce the Stress cost by the number of HP lost (not below 1).
+Lose up to 1 + Action HP.
+The next time you Act or React, if you use a Power with that Action, reduce the Stress cost by the number of HP lost (not below 1).
     - **Inhuman Resolve.**
         - You are immune to the terror that some supernatural entities inflict.
 You gain +2 **Grit**.
             - *With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange arcane event.*
     - **Meditation.**
-        - Take **1 stress** to roll **Utter** while performing a different action.
+        - Take **1 Stress** to roll **Utter** while performing a different action.
 Say how you channel your magic to this use.
             - *This is the "jack-of-all-trades" ability.
 If you want to attempt lots of different sorts of actions and still have a good dice pool to roll, this is the special ability for you.*
     - **Read and Recite**
         - Prerequisites: Spellcraft.